-In a study by Zhang and Sandholm [29], a similar approach to ours was taken, utilizing a perfect leaf evaluator at an extended depth compared to PIMC.
-However, their research focused primarily on the concept of 'common knowledge', utilizing this version were mainly to reduce costs without the need for abstraction.
-Consequently, they did not delve into the intricacies of determination algorithms, nor did they explore various aspects central to our investigation, such as sub-game creation, budget considerations, influence of depth on strategy fusion, influence of private/public observations.
-Additionally, they employed move ordering, prioritizing the exploration of promising nodes over uniform exploration of the state space, which akin to algorithms like IS-MCTS, may lead to issues related to strategy fusion and suboptimal decision-making, which are critical aspects discuted in our study.
+In a study by Zhang et al. [28], a similar approach used a perfect leaf evaluator at an extended depth compared to PIMC, focusing on 'common knowledge' to reduce costs without abstraction.
+Their research did not explore determination algorithms or key aspects central to our investigation, such as sub-game creation, budget considerations, and the influence of depth on strategy fusion and private/public observations.
+Additionally, their move ordering, prioritizing promising nodes over uniform state space exploration, may lead to strategy fusion and suboptimal decision-making, issues we address in our study.

-7 CONCLUSION AND FUTURE WORKS
+VII.
+CONCLUSION AND FUTURE WORKS

 In this paper, we introduce a novel online algorithm 'Extended PIMC' for games with imperfect information.
-Building upon the foundation of PIMC, our approach postpone the perfect leaft evaluator to a deeper depth.
+Building upon the foundation of PIMC, our approach postpones the perfect leaf evaluator to a deeper depth.
 Thanks to that, we have been able to successfully reduce past problems of PIMC and beat other online algorithms on multiple benchmarks.
 Especially, when benchmarks have hidden observation, significant performance improvements are observed.
 Furthermore, we conducted an in-depth analysis of various hyperparameters to provide a comprehensive understanding of their impact.

 We enhance our research by presenting theoretical foundations for determinization-based algorithms that suffer from strategy fusion.
 We demonstrate that, in the worst case, increasing the depth does not increase the strategy fusion and in every case, there exists a depth d such that the strategy fusion is strictly reduced.

 As our algorithm is online, it has the advantage of being tested in a short period of time, especially in comparison to recent algorithms which need a domain-specific abstraction or a very high initialization cost due to neural networks.
 Even though, improving our algorithm by using deep learning could have led to superior performance.
-In particular, this could provide a better and faster approximation to the leaf or being able to remove the problem of non-locality by adding an inference system [22].
+In particular, this could provide a better and faster approximation to the leaf or being able to remove the problem of non-locality by adding an inference system [29].

 In future research, it would be intriguing to assess our algorithm in conjunction with other determination algorithms.
-Particularly, exploring a trade-off between our approach, which ensures nonstrategy fusion at a certain depth thanks to uniform sampling, and other algorithms that may explore the state space more efficiently but currently encounter issues with strategy fusion during exploration, could be beneficial.
+Particularly, exploring a trade-off between our approach, which ensures non-strategy fusion at a certain depth thanks to uniform sampling, and other algorithms that may explore the state space more efficiently but currently encounter issues with strategy fusion during exploration, could be beneficial.
 Such an investigation could shed light on the strengths and limitations of different approaches and potentially lead to the development of more robust and efficient algorithms for imperfect information games.